Floorlayer - textile and resilient (level 2)

 Skills

-- Comply with health and safety regulations, standard and guidance.
+- Comply with health and safety regulations, standards and guidance.

-- Select and safety control equipment, use personal protective equipment (PPE) and respiratory protective equipment (RPE).
+- Select and use safety control equipment, use personal protective equipment (PPE) and respiratory protective equipment (RPE).

 - Verbally communicate with others: For example, employers, colleagues, clients, other trades.